Foundations of Differential Calculus for modules over posets

 \begin{Defi} Let $\C$ be a small category.
-An element $[X]\in\Gr(k\C)$ is said to be \hadgesh{locally constant}, if it can be represented as a difference of the isomorphism classes of two locally constant modules, and similarly for \hadgesh{virtually trivial} (Definition \ref{Def:loc_const-virt_triv}). \end{Defi}
+An element $ X\in\Gr(k\C)$ is said to be \hadgesh{locally constant}, if it can be represented as a difference of the isomorphism classes of two locally constant modules, and similarly for \hadgesh{virtually trivial} (Definition \ref{Def:loc_const-virt_triv}). \end{Defi}

 \begin{Rem} Recall that if $\C$ is a category with a finite set of objects and $k$ is a field, then the functor category $k\C\mod$ is equivalent to the category of modules over the category algebra $k\C$ \cite{Xu}.
-If $F\colon\C\to \D$ is a functor, then one obtains a homomorphism $kF\colon k\C\to k\D$, which is a ring homomorphism if and only if $F$ is injective on object sets \cite[Proposition 2.2.3]{Xu}, and otherwise is only a homomorphism of vector spaces.
-However, $F^*$ does preserve tensor products over $k$, and hence induces a ring homomorphism $F^*\colon\Gr(k\D) \to \Gr(k\C)$. \end{Rem}
+If $F\colon\C\to \D$ is a functor, then one obtains a homomorphism $kF\colon k\C\to k\D$, which is a homomorphism of algebras if and only if $F$ is injective on object sets \cite[Proposition 2.2.3]{Xu}, and otherwise is only a homomorphism of vector spaces. \end{Rem}